 How to Calculate How Many Pool Skimmers You Need

 My general recommendation is that your pool should have one skimmer basket for every 400 square feet of surface area your pool encompasses.
-The depth of your pool doesn’t really make a difference in the case of skimmers, because they only draw water from the surface of the pool.
+The depth of your pool doesn’t really make a difference in the case of skimmers because they only draw water from the surface of the pool.

 This essentially means that if your pool is over 400 square feet and you only have one skimmer basket, you either need to install a new skimmer basket or purchase a floating skimmer.

 If your pool is more than 400 square feet but less than 600 square feet, I recommend using a floating skimmer to pick up the slack for your skimmer basket.
-This is because installing an entire new skimmer can be a tedious process that may not actually help you much.
+This is because installing an entirely new skimmer can be a tedious process that may not actually help you much.

 Is Having Too Many Pool Skimmers a Problem?

-As a general rule of thumb, try not to install any more pool skimmers than necessary.
+As a general rule of thumb, try not to install more pool skimmers than necessary.
 Although it may seem like a good idea to have as many installed as possible due to their cleaning ability, it may actually have a negative effect.

 Rather than installing one too many skimmers in your pool, purchase a floating skimmer or a skimmer net.
 If your pool is surrounded by trees and nature, you may often find leaves floating on the water, which can be unsightly and dirty your water.
 A floating skimmer or skimmer net can help clean the pool without interfering with your pool’s skimmer basket’s current.